From Van to Empire: Scaling Your Trade Business

 The Money Maths of Scaling

-Solo vs Scaled: The Real Numbers
+Solo vs Scaled: Real Numbers

 The 7 Systems You Need Before Hiring Anyone

 "I resisted hiring for 3 years.
 Thought nobody could do it like me.
-First hire freed up 20 hours.
+First hire freed 20 hours.
 Used it to land two commercial contracts.
 Never looked back."— Steve, £800K Electrical Business

-The Delegation Formula That Actually Works
+The Delegation Formula That Works

-The 10-80-10 Rule:
+The 10-80-10 Rule

-- First 10%: You define the task clearly
+- First 10%: You define the task clearly.

-- Middle 80%: They do the work
+- Middle 80%: They do the work.

-- Final 10%: You review and refine
+- Final 10%: You review and refine.

-Tasks to Delegate First:
+Tasks to delegate first

 - 1. Material collection/ordering

-- 2. Job site cleanup
+- 2. Jobsite cleanup

 - 3. Basic customer communication